tirzah2/voicegen/README.md

 Select a token to which you want to add an effect, in the chat write /effect [description] (duration) filename.mp3
 example: /effect [the sound of a man suffering] (4) suffering.mp3 Generate sound effects associated with specific tokens, saving them in a designated folder.
 If a token is selected, the effect will be saved in a subfolder named after the token.
+(easter egg: if you change the description to something that start with "effect" the button will become green)

 ### History
 command /history